 For example, secondary sources will involve published journal articles on how Harry Potter or Tolkien references can be used to show good vs. evil, and a book for speech patterns and speech disorders or impediments can be used to get data for your essay.

-Original: SourceThis differentiation will make it is easy for you to recognize and differentiate between primary and secondary sources.
+Original: SourceThis differentiation will make it easy for you to recognize and differentiate between primary and secondary sources.
 In any way, it is still always better to know what they are.
 Some types of secondary sources include:

 - Articles, publications, journals, research papers.